 Sometimes, my cousins Frank, Pat, Kecia, and Caroline just to name a few.
 We would pick blackberries and sell them to Mrs. Mag, the nice lady that lived down the street.
 I guess we were entrepreneurs even back then.
 After we sold our blackberries, we began to play once again.
-We didn’t have a lot, but we had church on Sunday and my Aunt Pete’s house.
+We didn’t have a lot, but we had church on Sunday at my Aunt Pete’s house.

 I remember being free and happy.
 I can’t forget my Aunt Jessie Lee and my cousins; Wendy, Pam, Abigail, Niecy, Anthony, and Kecia.
 At Aunt Jessie Lee’s house we would get our praise on.
 Y’all, we would have church.
 We were some shouting fools, we baptized, and preached too.
 My Aunt would come to the back door, look at us and say “Y’all keep On!”
 But we just kept having church and she gave us shacks, which were cookies.

 Oh Yes!
 I was one of those kids who got their arm stuck in the washing machine, that she had on her back porch.
 I stuck my hand right in there, that’s probably why my hand hurts every now and then.

 Remember ya’ll not everyone in the South eats fried chicken, but if you fry it just right.
 We won’t turn it down!